 We conduct 2 x 20 minute sessions per week run by the special needs teacher or a trained School Services Officer (SSO) assisted by either adult volunteer helpers or senior students from year 6 or 7.
 Funtastics provides the extra benefit of cross age peer tutoring and relationship building.

-Japanese is taught by specialist teachers, Natalie Reed and Jess Vincent.
+Japanese is taught by specialist teachers, Natalie Reed and Ben Wong.
 All classes in the school are involved in the program which includes learning some of the language and investigating the Japanese culture.